-As of June 30, 2018, the School's investment in capital assets for its governmental activities totaled \$945,339 and for its business type activities totaled \$31,625 (net of accumulated depreciation and related debt).
-This investment in capital assets includes furniture, computers and software for the School along with leasehold improvements.
+As of June 30, 2018, the School's investment in capital assets for its governmental activities totaled \$490,659 (net of accumulated depreciation and related debt).
+This investment in capital assets includes computers, furniture and fixtures, leasehold improvements, and vehicles.